University of Vermont

-The Department of Computer Science at the University of Vermont is seeking applicants for a tenure-track position at the rank of Assistant Professor, with duties to start in late August of 2018.
-Preference will be given to researchers in the areas of computer security and privacy.
-We interpret these areas broadly, and areas of particular interest include: network security, embedded device security including IoT and medical devices, and critical infrastructure security including health and energy systems.
+The Department of Computer Science at the University of Vermont is seeking applicants for a tenure-track position at the rank of Assistant Professor, with duties to start in late August of 2020.
+Research emphases should be in areas of Data Science, broadly defined to include Machine Learning, Big Data, Computer Vision, Statistical Inference, Data Visualization, or other data-intensive computing areas.

-The applicant must have an earned PhD in Computer Science or a closely-related area, a strong research record, the ability to teach a variety of undergraduate and graduate courses in Computer Science, Complex Systems, or Data Science, and the desire and ability to supervise master’s and doctoral students.
-Ideal candidates would show potential for contributing to the activities and growth of the recently established Center for Computer Security and Privacy (http://compsec.w3.uvm.edu) at UVM.
+The applicant must have a PhD in Computer Science or a closely-related area, a strong research record and agenda, the ability to teach a variety of engaging undergraduate and graduate courses in Computer Science, Complex Systems, or Data Science, and the desire and ability to supervise master’s and doctoral students.
+Postdoctoral experience is a plus.

 The University of Vermont, established in 1791, is a comprehensive research university with a current enrollment of 12,000+ undergraduate, graduate, and medical students.
-The scientific and academic environments in the Department of Computer Science, the College of Engineering and Mathematical Sciences, and throughout the UVM community are dynamic, highly collaborative, and multidisciplinary.
+The scientific and academic environments in CEMS, and throughout UVM, are dynamic, highly collaborative, and multidisciplinary.
 UVM has state of the art core facilities, including the Vermont Complex Systems Center, Vermont Advanced Computing Center, and an on-campus, 7000+ employee Medical Center and College of Medicine.
 UVM offers generous benefits packages, including health, dental, retirement contributions, and tuition remission.

 The University is located in Burlington, Vermont, about 90 miles south of Montréal.
 Burlington is often rated as the best small city in America for quality of living, and features year-round outdoor recreation and cultural events.
 Greater Burlington has a population of approximately 150,000 and enjoys a panoramic setting on Lake Champlain, bordered by the Adirondack and Green Mountains.